ArdyFoolen/Aes/README.md

 - [x] Cipher Block Chain (CBC

-	Before encryption the plain text block is XORed with the previous cipher text block, except the first block which is XORed with a initialization vector (IV).
+	Before encryption the plain text block is XORed with the previous cipher text block, except the first block which is XORed with an initialization vector (IV).

 - [x] Counter mode (CTR)